 What is an obelisk?

 The terms obelisk and tuteur are often used interchangeably, but there are some differences between them.

 A tuteur is a four-sided pyramid shape with a tapering top.
 It comes from French word for an obelisk shaped structure that is used to train climbing vines.

 An obelisk is a tall stone shape with a pyramid top.
-Obelisks are often erected to commemorate an event, individual or to honor the gods.
+Obelisks are often erected to commemorate an event, individual or to honor various gods, such as Cupid and Apollo.
 It is meant to resemble the ray of the sun.
 The shadow it casts follows the seasons around your garden.